harvester/harvester/README.md

 | Network Card | 1 Gbps Ethernet minimum, 10Gbps Ethernet recommended |
 | Network Switch | Trunking of ports required for VLAN support |

+We recommend server-class hardware for best results.
+Laptops and nested virtualizaion are not supported.

 ## Quick start